Hair gel: Cationic polymers

 Cationic polymers are among the main functional components of hair gel.
 The positive charges in the polymers causes them to stretch, making the gel more viscous.
 Hair gels resist natural protein conformations and allow hair to be styled and textured, because the stretched-out polymer takes up more space than a coiled polymer and thus resists the flow of solvent molecules around it.
 The positive charges also bind the gel to the negatively charged amino acids on the surface of the keratin molecules in the hair.

-Other polymers

-More complicated polymer formulas exist; i.e., a copolymer of vinylpyrrolidone, methacrylamide, and N-vinylimidazole.